 Mary Gaskill is serving her eighth term in the Iowa House.
 She is a ranking member of the Economic Growth committee.
-She serves on Local Government and Ways and Means committees.
+She serves on Local Government, Ways and Means, and Economic Development Budget Sub-Committee.

 Mary grew up on a small family farm in Northwest Missouri.
 She is the daughter of Andrew and Lucile Meyer, and moved to Iowa in 1962 and has lived in Ottumwa since 1966.